chrisjpatty/corporate-finance-notes/src/notes/2018-09-27-test-1-midterm-notes.md

 * The cost of debt is the yield to maturity on our bonds.
 * There will be a question that is exactly like question 11 on the worksheet, but with different numbers.
 * The **geometric average** will not be on the exam.
+* Formula sheets will be posted on canvas by tonight (Thursday Sep 27)